lecongdoo3/HIT140_Group_9_Assignment_2/README.md

 ## Data
 We use a dataset provided by our lecturer in a CSV file.
 The original study collected the voice recordings of 42 subjects with early-stage Parkinson’s disease, with each participant contributing between 101 and 168 voice samples.
 These samples were then broken down into various acoustic characteristics using a software named Praat.

+We also used another dataset in a .txt file to validate the models which was provided in the previous assignment.
+The dataset contains voice recordings from 20 individuals with Parkinson's disease and 20 without.
+Each of these participants contributed 26 voice samples, and these were also extracted for different acoustic characteristics using software called Praat.

 Learn more about Praat software: https://www.fon.hum.uva.nl/praat/

 ## Methodology
-We first used simple linear regression as a baseline model, then, after realising the R-squared is too low, we decided to build multiple linear regression models.
+We started with a basic linear regression model.
+However, after seeing that its R-squared value was unsatisfactory, we transitioned to using multiple linear regression, which showed improved performance.
+We then refined our model by applying various optimization techniques.
+This included using log-transformation and examining collinearity.
+Next, we standardized the data and used a Gaussian transformation.
+Finally, we fine-tuned the model's settings using hyperparameter optimization and tested the performance of the models using the dataset from our previous assignment.

 ## Results
+After apply log-tranformation, Gaussian transformation, backward feature selection combined with collinearity analysis, we have the best models to predict UPDRS scores (Adjusted R-squared = 0.187 for motor_updrs and 0.188 for total_updrs).

+The predictors to build the model of motor_updrs are: 'age', 'test_time', 'jitter(%)', 'jitter(abs)', 'jitter(ppq5)', 'shimmer(%)', 'shimmer(apq5)', 'shimmer(apq11)', 'nhr', 'hnr', 'rpde', 'dfa', 'ppe', 'harmonicity_difference', 'log_shimmer(apq3)', 'log_shimmer(dda)'.

+The predictors to build the model of total_updrs are: 'age', 'test_time', 'shimmer(apq5)', 'shimmer(apq11)', 'nhr', 'hnr', 'rpde', 'dfa', 'ppe', 'jitter_shimmer_difference_ratio', 'harmonicity_difference', 'log_shimmer(apq3)', 'log_shimmer(dda)', 'log_jitter(rap)'.

 ## Installation and usage guide
-numpy: Used for numerical operations.
+numpy: Provides support for working with arrays and various mathematical functions.
+Installation: pip install numpy

-pandas: For data manipulation and analysis.
+pandas: A powerful data manipulation and analysis library.
+Installation: pip install pandas

-matplotlib: For plotting and visualization.
+matplotlib: A plotting library for creating static, animated, and interactive visualizations.
+Installation: pip install matplotlib

-statistics: Provides functions to compute mathematical statistics of numeric data.

-scipy: Used for high-level computations.
-Specifically, scipy.stats is being imported here.
+seaborn: A data visualization library based on matplotlib that provides a higher-level interface for drawing attractive statistical graphics.
+Installation: pip install seaborn

+scipy: Used for mathematical operations and has support for linear algebra, optimization, integration, and statistics.
+Installation: pip install scipy

-statsmodels: Provides classes and functions for the estimation of statistical models.
+statsmodels: Provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests.
+Installation: pip install statsmodels

-To install these packages (if you haven't already), you can use 'pip'.

-For example: pip install matplotlib
+sklearn (scikit-learn): A machine learning library that provides tools for data mining and data analysis.
+Installation: pip install scikit-learn

 ## Acknowledgement
 We'd like to express our gratitude to our lecturer Dr. Yakub Sebastian at CDU for his invaluable guidance and insights throughout the duration of this project.